zextras/tech-doc/source/carbonio/storages.rst

 Introduction
 ============

-Each Zextras Suite installation consists of one primary volume and a variable number of secondary volumes.
-The purpose of the Powerstore module is to manage the secondary volumes and to move items between them.
+Each |carbonio| installation consists of one primary volume and a variable number of secondary volumes.
+The purpose of the |storage|
+module is to manage the secondary volumes and to move items between them.